 Legal malpractice occurs when a lawyer acts negligently or with intent to harm and causes damages in a client.
 To win a legal malpractice lawsuit, the client must be able to show that a duty of care was established, that the attorney breached the duty to provide competent representation, and that it resulted in a loss for the client.
-Legal malpractice suits carry a high burden of proof and an experienced legal malpractice lawyer can help you understand if you may have a claim.
+Legal malpractice suits carry a high burden of proof, and an experienced legal malpractice attorney PA counts on at the Wieand Law Firm can help you understand if you may have a claim.

 Requirements for a Legal Malpractice Claim